Living on the edge: Phase transitions in convex programs with random data: Calculating the statistical dimension

 \subsection{Basic facts about the statistical dimension}

-The statistical dimension has a number of valuable properties that are readily apparent from Definition~\ref{def:sdim}.
+The statistical dimension has a number of valuable properties.
 These facts provide useful tools for making computations, and they strengthen the analogy between the statistical dimension of a cone and the linear dimension of a subspace.

-\begin{proposition}[Properties of statistical dimension] Let $C \in \mC_d$ be a closed convex cone.
+\begin{proposition}[Properties of statistical dimension] Let $C$ be a closed convex cone in $\R^d$.
 The statistical dimension obeys the following laws.